From Agriculture to Space Exploration, Kansas Highlights Its Connection to NASA

-In Moundridge, Kansas, Flickner Innovation Farm recently became a classroom for the next generation of agricultural leaders.
+In Moundridge, Flickner Innovation Farm became a classroom for the next generation of agricultural leaders.
 Hosted by NASA Acres Farm Innovation Ambassador Team (FIAT) steering committee member Ray Flickner and organized by Rebecca Dale, program manager for the Institute for Digital Agriculture and Advanced Analytics at Kansas State University, Ag Tech Day brought together Kansas 4-H, Kansas State University, KCARE, NASA Acres, and other partners to give students in grades 5 through 12 a hands-on look at how technology is shaping modern agriculture.

 More than 100 participants from 22 counties attended the event and moved through 13 interactive stations across the farm.
 Students explored precision agriculture tools, field robots, weather stations, drone applications, and advanced farm equipment while learning how science and technology support real-world decision-making in agriculture.